 For millennia, humankind has gazed upon the night sky with wonder, and 400 years ago Galileo showed us there was more to discover with the first telescopic observations of the sky.
-Today we live in dense urban environments producing ever-increasing amounts of light pollution that obscures our unaided eye views of all but the brightest planets and stars.
+Today we live in dense urban environments producing ever-increasing amounts of light pollution that obscures our unaided eye views of all but the brightest planets and stars, with increasing numbers of low-earth orbit satellites streaking through.
 This muted view of our sky is only occasionally punctuated by events like the majestic total Solar eclipse in 2017.
 Meanwhile, in the darkest, driest remote mountaintops, astronomers have continually reinvented and advanced upon Galileo's first telescope to build telescopes that are bigger than tennis courts with mirrors that can actually correct for a star's twinkle, launched telescopes into space, and replaced our eyes with unblinking digital sensors that can record the presence of objects a billion times fainter across large swaths of the sky.
 Telescopes will allow us to peer towards the cosmic dawn of the first stars, find the nearest Earth-like worlds, and help us to understand the fundamental physics of the cosmos.